 Others prefer it as an all-natural approach, one that doesn’t use any unnecessary chemicals.
 This is especially important for people with more sensitive skin, since they might have an adverse reaction to skincare products.
 If lotions and creams give you redness, rashes, or other forms of irritation, using them while healing a tattoo might do more harm than good.

-Some proponents of dry healing also claim that it will keep your tattoo looking better longer.
+Some proponents of dry healing also claim that it will keep your tattoo looking better for longer.
 Basically, because you’re not applying products that could penetrate beneath the top layer of your skin, dry healing leaves the tattoo itself untouched.

 A few people also believe that their tattoos heal more quickly when they don’t apply any products to it.

 Finally, there’s the fact that it’s basically free.
 Some view tattoo creams as gimmicks that do little more than make your skin feel smooth.
-Since it doesn’t require you to buy anything other than soap (which you should be using even if you didn’t have any tattoos), there’s no cost to dry healing other than what you pay for the tattoo itself.
+Since it doesn’t require you to buy anything other than soap (which you would be using anyway, even if you didn’t have any tattoos), there’s no cost to dry healing.

 Are There Any Disadvantages to Dry Healing a Tattoo?

-For every argument in favor of dry healing, you’ll find a counter-argument from theories of more traditional aftercare.
+For every argument in favor of dry healing, you’ll find a counter-argument.

 Critics of dry healing will point out, for instance, that it does nothing to relieve the itchiness that comes when your skin is healing after a tattoo.
 That would be bad enough if it simply means you’ll spend a few weeks being more uncomfortable, but it’s worse than that.

 Some people allege that those in favor of dry healing may have simply used the wrong types of ointments.
 It’s true that some lotions have harsh chemicals or don’t contain enough of the ingredients that are friendly to your skin.
 However, if you do a bit of research you should be able to find creams that will deliver the vitamins your skin needs without any unnecessary additives.